Blueberry Cream Cheese Danishes are made using a traditional method to create a tender, flaky, and delicately sweet breakfast pastry.

 - 1–2 tsp. milk

 To Make the Dough: In the bowl of a stand mixer, combine flour, white sugar, yeast, salt (put it on the opposite side from the yeast), cardamom, and softened butter.
 Using the dough hook, mix until they are combined, then slowly pour in the milk, water, egg, and vanilla.
 Continue mixing on low until the dough is combined and cohesive, then turn the mixer up to medium and allow it to knead for 5 minutes.
 The dough will be soft, but should form a cohesive ball.
+If not, slowly add flour, a tablespoon at a time, until it is a workable dough but still soft.

 Oil your hands and a clean bowl, and shape the dough into a bowl then place it in the bowl.
 Cover it with a sheet of plastic wrap and let it rise in a warm place for 1-2 hours, or until it has double in size.
 Place the dough in the refrigerator until it is completely chilled.